farcasterxyz/docs/docs/developers/frames/v2/spec.md

 - `clientFid`: the self-reported FID of the client (e.g. 9152 for Warpcast)
 - `added`: whether the user has added the frame to the client
+- `safeAreaInsets`: insets to avoid areas covered by navigation elements that obscure the view
 - `notificationDetails`: in case the user has enabled notifications, includes the `url` and `token` for sending notifications

 ```trx